Franz Liszt: "Tripartite existence"

 Grand Duke Charles Alexander had been attempting to arrange Liszt's return to Weimar ever since he had left, and in January 1869 Liszt agreed to a residency to give masterclasses in piano playing.
 He was based in the Hofgärtnerei (court gardener's house), where he taught for the next seventeen years.
 From 1872 until the end of his life, Liszt made regular journeys between Rome, Weimar and Budapest, continuing what he called his vie trifurquée ("tripartite existence").
-It is estimated that he travelled at least 4,000 miles a year during this period in his life – an exceptional figure given his advancing age and the rigors of road and rail in the 1870s.
+It is estimated that he travelled at least 4000 mi a year during this period in his life – an exceptional figure given his advancing age and the rigors of road and rail in the 1870s.

 Liszt's time in Budapest was the result of efforts from the Hungarian government in attracting him to work there.
 The plan of the foundation of the Royal Academy of Music was agreed upon by the Hungarian Parliament in 1873, and in March 1875 Liszt was nominated its president.
 The academy was officially opened on 14 November 1875 with Liszt's colleague Ferenc Erkel as director and Kornél Ábrányi and Robert Volkmann on the staff.
 Liszt himself only arrived to deliver lessons in March 1876.
 From 1881 when in Budapest he would stay in an apartment in the Academy, where he taught pupils in much the same way as he did in Weimar.
 In 1925, the institution was renamed in honour of Liszt.